MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 # Use Power Virtual Agents bot as a skill

 You can use your Power Virtual Agents bot as a [skill](https://docs.microsoft.com/en-us/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0) with Bot Framewoek bots.
-If you have already built and deployed Bot Framework bots in your organization, this feature will eenable you to extend their functionality by calling Power Virtual Agennts bots as skills.
+If you have already built and deployed Bot Framework bots in your organization, this feature will enable you to extend their functionality by calling Power Virtual Agennts bots as skills.

 >[!NOTE]
 >This article is intended for system administrators or IT professionals who are familiar with [Bot Framework skills](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0&preserve-view=true).